HunterGhost27/Scribe-Scrolls-and-Skillbooks/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help improve this project
-title: "[BUG]:"
+title: "[BUG]: "
 labels: bug
 assignees: Shresht7